-- 3. Define the SSH global setting port number in the Port (1-65535) field. - 4.
-Click Apply The SSH configuration is defined, and the device is updated.
+- 3. Define the SSH global setting port number in the Port (1-65535) field.

 Defining SSH Algorithm Settings

 This SSH Algorithm Settings Page allows network administrators to enable a public key for SSH authentication encryption.
 The following authentication keys are enabled for SSH: